mattludma/hotkeyboard/README.md

 can edit according to
 [AutoHothey syntax](https://www.autohotkey.com/docs/FAQ.htm#language-syntax)).

-I reccomend using a standard US keyboard as the base layout, especially if you are a programmer.
+I recommend using a standard US keyboard as the base layout, especially if you are a programmer.

 ## Supported languages

+- Croatian
 - Czech
+- Danish
+- Dutch
+- Estonian
+- English
+- Icelandic
-- Slovak
+- Italian
-- Polish
+- Finnish
 - French
 - German
+- Hungarian
+- Norwegian
+- Slovak
+- Slovene
 - Spanish
+- Swedish
+- Polish
+- Portuguese

 Hotkeyboard is currently optimized for **Czech and Slovak** language (apart from English of course), but **feel free to create new versions**